 - Examination Fee: An exam fee is charged and collected in advance as described in the next section.

-- Starting April 19, 2022, the FCC has instituted a new additional application fee that is paid after you pass the test and the ARRL/VEC has entered this fact into the FCC database.
+- The FCC has a recently-added additional application fee that is paid after you pass the test and the ARRL/VEC has entered this fact into the FCC database.
 You will receive a separate email invoice from the FCC for this fee.

 - The ARRL has a program to reduce the first-time licensing cost for young (under-18) applicants.
 This reduces the exam fee to $5 and offers a grant to reimburse the $35 FCC fee.